-The theater and arts departments are limited in space and need rejuvenation.
-The athletic spaces are in need of space and updating.
+The athletic spaces are lacking of space and require updating.

 No space for dedicated professional collaborative learning space.
 Lagging in instructional quality of room spaces for science/STEAM.
 Student services have a variety of little offices separated.

 Student services and OT/ PT is looking for predictable, adequate and designated spaces for areas such as speech/ language services for clinicians, hearing impaired services, special education, mental health services, and expanded therapeutic day school options.
 Would like a conventional office with collaborative space and smaller offices.